bazscsa/concrete-devcenter/source/docs/provprofile-cert-export.html.md

 ---
-title: Provisioning Profile and Build Certificate Export
+title: How to export your Certificate and Provisioning Profile
 ---

 # Provisioning Profile